Effective Fall 2021

-This document describes the revised Qualifying Exam Process for all Ph.D. students in the Lane Department of Computer Science and Electrical Engineering who have matriculated after Fall, 2008.
-PhD students must make the first attempt to pass the qualifying exam within 14 months of their enrollment if they already have a MS degree from the Lane Department of CSEE or within 26 months otherwise.
+PhD students must make the first attempt of the qualifying exam within 14 months of their enrollment if they already have an MS degree from LCSEE, or within 26 months otherwise.

-The department has been organized into 5 graduate areas.
-They are:
+The Department has been organized into five graduate areas.